• Skip to primary navigation

 4 baked lemon meringue pies on a baking tray.

-I adore the colours of this pie, from the slightly golden top, and the whiteness of the inside of the meringue to the bright yellow of the pie filling.
-We also have a nice ratio of the base and the lemon filling and the meringue as well and there is still a little bit of a nice jiggle to the lemon filling itself.
+I adore the colours of this mini pie, from the slightly golden top, and the whiteness of the inside of the meringue to the bright yellow of the pie filling.
+We also have a nice ratio of the base and the lemon filling and the meringue as well, and there is still a little bit of a nice jiggle to the lemon filling itself.
 Perfect!

 Storage and Freezing